 There are a few veterinary sites, but all of them I’ve come across charge for access to their images – and usually quite a bit.
 And there seem to be very few if any, artist-focused sites offering any kind of quality images, free or premium.

-So, in the human anatomy section just above, I recommended Pinterest, and said I would also give them a shout out here, in the best animal anatomy sites section.
+So, in the human anatomy cross sections just above, I recommended Pinterest, and said I would also give them a shout out here, in the best animal anatomy sites section.
 Turns out that they are, in fact, the only site I’ll list.

 Luckily, they are actually an amazing reference for animal anatomy images, again if you just use the right search phrases:

 - Animal écorché